EU Licensed4.8/5

 Warnings & Precautions

-Ozempic is not recommended for patients with a personal or family history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2 (MEN2).
-If you experience severe, persistent abdominal pain, stop the medication and seek medical attention, as this may indicate pancreatitis.
+Ozempic should not be used in patients with a personal or family history of medullary thyroid carcinoma (MTC) or multiple endocrine neoplasia syndrome type 2 (MEN 2).

 Contraindications